Fuels Must Meet Strict Specifications, But What Are They and What Do They Mean?

 Diesel fuel (both road diesel and red diesel) are adjusted seasonally to maintain good low-temperature performance.
 Winter grade is supplied by default from 15 November – 15th March while summer grade diesel is supplied between 16th March and 14th November.
 This happens automatically at the refinery and there is no need to request this.

 You must, however, make sure that you’ve used your summer grade diesel before the winter months to avoid engine problems (winter grade diesel can be used throughout the year, although it is less economical in summer).
-For more information on red diesel, read our winter vs summer gas oil blend guide.
+For more information on red diesel, read our winter vs summer diesel blend guide.

 What is EN 15940 fuel standard?